What is Pupil Premium?

 ● Teaching and Learning - To develop compelling learning throughout the curriculum through a culture of consistency and creativity.
 A focus on an active research model to develop and evaluate strategies to narrow the gap in attainment and progress between PP and non PP pupils whilst improving provision for all

 ● Cultural capital - Access to extra-curricular/enrichment opportunities, regardless of the pupil’s background so that all aspects of the learned curriculum are available to all pupils.
 The school acknowledges this may be difficult to access trips and for children to enjoy extra-curricular activities and access the wider learning community in the locality.
-However, the school is equally keen to embrace a wider learning for the children once restrictions are fully lifted.

 ● Attendance and punctuality - to implement strategies to address the gap in attendance and punctuality rates between PP and non PP pupils